clawpack/riemann_book/README.md

 - [ ] Create "riemann_apps.py" to store functions for specific interactive apps, like the one for shallow water?

+##Early chapters
+Should the book start with some general chapters explaining important background?
+Or just jump into some simple hyperbolic systems and explain the concepts as they are encountered?
+Some of the things that need to be explained are:
+- Similarity solutions
+- Characteristics and characteristic velocities
+- Conservation, weak solutions, and jump conditions
+- Riemann invariants and integral curves
+- How approximate solvers are used in numerical discretizations

 ##Problems

 ###One-dimensional